Module 21: Party Management, Equipment, and Shops

 InventoryManager.add_item(previous)

-This three-step pattern (equip new, remove from inventory, add old back) prevents item duplication.
+This three-step pattern (remove new item from inventory, equip it, add the old item back) prevents item duplication.
 The equip() method returns the old item so you always have a reference to it.
+If remove_item() returns false, stop before changing equipment.

 #The Modifier Pattern (Looking Ahead)